The Minor Program in Museum Studies is rigorous, interdisciplinary and pre-professional in nature.

 The Museum Studies Minor will prepare students for the terminal M.A. degree in Museum Studies, or for additional on-the-job training for work in museums.
 Graduates will appreciate the role and power of museums in the world as centers of learning, enjoyment and community engagement, and as stewards of cultural and natural heritage.

-Program Learning Outcomes for the Museum Studies Minor
+Minor Program Learning Outcomes

 - Acquire and combine general education skills with relevant knowledge and information on museum practice and theory to understand and discuss the public service role of museums in a multicultural world.